-The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
+The aftermath of any disaster that has affected your residence is most often stressful and traumatic.
 Paul Davis offers the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (352) 533-4636

-- Of course, it is extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to let them know you are safe.
+- Of course, it’s always important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

-- Keep a listing of any and all household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of all household goods or personal belongings that you have thrown out and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present several potential safety hazards to occupants.
+- Be Safe: Water events can present a lot of potential safety hazards to residents.
 The potential for electric shock and slips and falls are real.
-Also, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+Remember, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected rooms of the property.
-Never operate your TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off all power to affected areas of the house.
+Never operate your TV or other electrical appliances while standing on wet carpets or floors.

-- Air Conditioning: Turn the air conditioner on to speed up drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to aid indrying during the summer or in humid areas of the country.

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Move wet items to dry places.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to a dry area.
+Do not let draperies to remain in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpeting.
+- Furniture: Move lighter pieces away from the carpet.
 Place plastic bags or plastic wrap under the legs of bigger furniture.
-Wipe any extra water off of the furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the situation:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some helpful tips to help deal with the damage:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water that was used to put out the fire, and scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can cause more damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t consume any food exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Never eat food items exposed to smoke or any canned items that have been subjected to excessive heat.

-- Pets: Move any and all pets to a safe environment until your property has been restored and cleaned.
+- Pets: Move all pets to a safe environment until your house has been completely restored and cleaned.

 - Windows: If possible, open windows to ventilate.